 The Long Island Council of Churches (LICC) is the coordinating body for the ecumenical work of churches throughout Nassau and Suffolk Counties.
-For over three and one-half decades the LICC has been an effective center for the coordination, referral and assistance for low-to-moderate income Long Islanders.
+For over five decades the LICC has been an effective center for the coordination, referral and assistance for low-to-moderate income Long Islanders.
 Through our extensive network of social support resources and our ability to mobilize the volunteer and advocacy efforts of nearly 800 faith communities, the LICC is uniquely qualified to respond to the emergency needs of the least fortunate throughout our region.

 The Long Island Council of Churches, a not-for-profit 501 (c) (3) organization, is our region’s largest ecumenical and interfaith organization uniting people of diverse faiths to serve Long Islanders in need.
 We also include people from eleven different religions in our interfaith educational programs that promote greater understanding among people from all faith communities.
 We serve people in need without regard to their religious, cultural, or racial background.

 Our office is located Freeport.
 Our professional staff works with volunteer leaders to implement programs and activities that assist the poor, needy and powerless in our region from all walks of life.
 Each year we serve approximately 34,000 individuals and families in crisis with emergency food and essential social services such as housing, utilities, heat, transportation, prescriptions, financial assistance and education, and interfaith education to promote religious tolerance.
 Ninety-nine percent of the guests we serve are poor.

 We partner with several hundred houses of worship and more than 50 public and private health and social service agencies throughout Long Island to provide the following social service and educational programs:

 1. We provide emergency food through our food pantry in Freeport.
 Last year we over provided 275,841 meals to 30,649 hungry Long Islanders.